You came here because you want to know more about gaming 1080p vs 1440p screen resolution.

 Image quality – pixel density – graphics card The ultimate screen size

-A 1080p monitor is a type of computer 1080p display screen that has a resolution of 1920 x 1080 pixels per inch.
+A 1080p monitor is a type of computer 1080p display screen with a 1920 x 1080 pixels per inch resolution.
 This is a higher resolution than most conventional monitors, which typically have a resolution of 1440 x 900 pixels.
-1080p stands for “1080 progressive”, which means that every line in every frame is drawn in one single pass.
-This is in contrast to older monitors that rendered the screen in interlaced lines that had to be drawn twice.
+1080p stands for “1080 progressive,” meaning that every line in every frame is drawn in one pass.
+This contrasts older monitors that rendered the screen in interlaced lines that had to be removed twice.

-Any monitor with a 1440p resolution full hd is going to be a good choice for both gaming and productivity.
+Any monitor with a 1440p resolution full HD will be a good choice for gaming and productivity.
 1440p is high enough that you'll see a noticeable improvement in clarity from 1080p, and 1440p monitors are also becoming increasingly affordable.
-1440p displays are also great for multitasking and split-screening, since there's more screen real estate to work with.
-If you're looking for a high-quality monitor with a large screen, then 1440p is the way to go.
+1440p displays are also great for multitasking and split-screening since there's more screen real estate to work with.
+If you're looking for a high-quality monitor with a large screen, 1440p is the way to go.

-A high refresh rate also ensures smooth scrolling and a clear picture during video calls.
+A high refresh rate ensures smooth scrolling and a clear picture during video calls.

-For this comparison, I will be defining gaming 1080p as the resolution of any display you will be using while gaming, whether that be a console, laptop, or desktop PC.
-What that translates to is that if you are a casual gamer who plays for only short bursts of time, gaming at 1080p will work fine for you.
+For this comparison, I will define gaming 1080p as the resolution of any display you will be using while gaming, whether a console, laptop, or desktop PC.
+That translates to that if you are a casual gamer who plays for only short bursts of time, gaming at 1080p will work fine for you.

 What you should know about 1080p

-1080p offers a high level of visual clarity and smoothness, but also is a bit easy to stutter and drop frames.
-For a smooth game experience, look for a gaming monitor with a refresh rate over 144 Hz, as it will help keep your frame rate consistent.
+1080p offers a high level of visual clarity and smoothness, but it is easy to stutter and drop frames.
+For a smooth game experience, look for a gaming monitor with a refresh rate of over 144 Hz, as it will help keep your frame rate consistent.

-1440p offers a more beautiful visual experience, with sharper text and sharper resolution, but also can be hard on your eyes.
+1440p offers a more beautiful visual experience, with sharper text and sharper resolution, but it also can be hard on your eyes.
 What you should know about 1440p This is the most sought-after gaming resolution today and is widely available at consumer price points.
-It has an increased visual clarity and crispness for a fluid gaming experience.
-But unfortunately, because it offers a high level of visual clarity, it can be hard on your eyes and may cause some strain if you stare at it for extended periods of time.

 What you should know about 1440p

-The main difference between gaming 1080p and 1440p is the number of pixels that can be displayed on a screen.
-In layman's terms, the more pixels, the better the gaming experience.
+The main difference between gaming 1080p and 1440p is the number of pixels displayed on a screen.
+In other terms, the more pixels, the better the gaming experience.
 It's why you'll rarely see 1080p on TVs anymore, and you won't see 1440p on a typical screen as a TV can only show a maximum of 1080p resolution.

-When you need to play games at lower resolutions, such as on a phone or tablet, you'll find your games look a bit pixelated.
-But if you want to see things as they should be, you'll need a monitor that can display a much higher resolution.
+Your games look pixelated when you need to play games at lower resolutions, such as on a phone or tablet.
+But if you want to see things as they should be, you'll need a monitor to display a much higher resolution.
 But what if your current monitor isn't powerful enough?
-A 1440p monitor, in theory, would be the perfect solution because it can show a stunning 1080p-resolution.
+A 1440p monitor is the perfect solution because it can show a stunning 1080p resolution.